JMPitts/TeamAuGrad-SQA2023-AUBURN/REPO.md

 The first lesson and arguably most important lesson I learned in a team environment was that git hooks are not uploaded to the repo with other files.
 Instead after researching, I determined the best course of action is to create a seperate folder and upload the hook there with instructions on how to copy the file to the .git/hook directory in order to use the git hook.

 Git Hooks Implementation Steps:
-- Determine what the git hook would run
+- Determine what the git hook would run (bandit)
-- Determine how the results would be saved
+- Determine how the results would be saved (csv file)
-- Determine how to pass implementating the git hook to other team members
+- Determine how to pass implementating the git hook to other team members (readme)
-- Display that the implementation was running
+- Display that the implementation was running (echo that the scan occured)

 The Git Hook information can be found in the /GitHooksFiles folder in the repository.